 - Medications, especially corticosteroid drugs and hormones used for prostate cancer treatment

-- Genetic diseases (i.e., myotonic dystrophy, Kallmann syndrome, Klinefelter syndrome, etc.).
+- Genetic diseases (i.e., myotonic dystrophy, Kallmann syndrome, Klinefelter syndrome, hypogonadism, etc.).

 Restoring low testosterone levels

-There are several different low testosterone treatments available, with testosterone replacement therapy being among the most preferred low testosterone treatment options.
-However, choosing the best low testosterone therapy is not such a simple task so you can feel more sexually active, mentally sharp, energetic, and alert.
+There are several different low testosterone treatments and services available, with testosterone replacement therapy being among the most preferred low testosterone treatment options.
+However, choosing the best low testosterone therapy is not such a simple task for any patient, so you can feel more sexually active, mentally sharp, energetic, and alert.
 This is because a man’s overall health directly affects his testosterone levels.
-For example, having thyroids or diabetes, being overweight, or taking steroids can have an impact on testosterone levels.
-That's why taking extra testosterone might not always be the best course of action for having low-t levels.
+For example, having medical conditions such as thyroids or diabetes, being overweight, or taking steroids can have an health impact on testosterone levels.
+That's why taking extra testosterone might not always be the best course of action for having low t levels.

 Low testosterone treatments

-Whether you experience low testosterone symptoms or not, your doctor will need to determine the source for the declining testosterone levels.
-They can then suggest a suitable low testosterone therapy, which in most cases is testosterone replacement therapy.
+Whether you experience low testosterone symptoms or not, your doctor will need to determine the source for the declining testosterone levels before starting any treatment.
+They can then suggest a suitable low testosterone therapy to treat you with, which in most cases is testosterone replacement therapy.

 Testosterone replacement therapy options

-If your doctor believes testosterone replacement treatment is right for you, it can be delivered via a variety of methods, including:
+If your doctor or physician believes testosterone replacement treatment is right for you and your health, it can be delivered via a variety of methods, including:

 Oral therapy – You take testosterone in the form of tablets or capsules.
 You will swallow the capsules, whereas the tablet is attached to your inner cheek or gum so testosterone can be absorbed into the bloodstream.